KiT-Maverik/svitlo/README.md

 <h2 align="center">Philosophy</h2>

 Successful nations spend billions to find rare minds.
-They fund scholarships, organize olympiads, launch talent programs — all to discover the few who can shift the course of history.
+They fund scholarships, organize olympiads, launch talent programs — all to discover the few who can shift the course of History.

 **SVITLO offers something different.**